Life-Changing Magic of Tidying Up by Marie Kondo for Retirees who want to declutter

 Decluttering is part of any downsizing move.
 We picked up Marie Kondo’s popular “tidying” book to see if there were any new insights.
 The compact turquoise book, The Life-Changing Magic of Tidying Up, is adorable!

-Moving into a senior living community dictates some selective sorting and downsizing.
+Moving into a retirement, with an eye toward future travels dictates some selective sorting and downsizing.
 We thought this book might help with one of the big barriers to choosing a new lifestyle.

 The central theme of the book is: keep only the things in your home that “spark joy.”
 Discard everything else.

 “Life truly begins after you have put your house in order.”
 Kondo, The Life-Changing Magic of Tidying Up

 The book is a fun read, filled with Ms. Kondo’s personality.
 Kondo shares her passion for “tidying” in every step of the process.
 She is a Taoist and believes that inanimate objects have a life force.
 These objects are filled with chi — a universal life force.
 Others may find this belief quirky and have a hard time with the book.
 However, this belief feeds the book’s central theme.
 To truly enjoy the Magic of Tidying Up, we believe you will have to step beyond your own world view.
 It’s enough to accept Kondo believes that objects have a life force.
 Join in her joyful journey.
 It’s similar to enjoying Feng Shui (the Chinese art of placement).
 You don’t need to be a Taoist yourself.
 But, you do need to understand Taoism to appreciate and enjoy the discussion.
 Afterall…you can understand and benefit from the philosophical construct without being a true believer.
 However, if this belief system is too silly in your world view, the book will not be a fun read.
 You’ll keep stumbling on the same issue throughout.

 Here are our key take-aways from Ms. Kondo’s book.